dmidz/tickschart/README.md

 gap at joins ) but it is very easy to plug it to a real API.

 ## Usage

-For initial test, before binding to your ticks API, you can download a copy of [this 1000 ticks sample data file](https://github.com/dmidz/tickschart/blob/develop/public/data/ticks_BTC_4h/1684800000000-1000.json) into your local public directory such `~/my-project/public/data/1684800000000-1000.json`
+- Before bind to your ticks API, you can download a copy of [this 1000 ticks sample data file](https://github.com/dmidz/tickschart/blob/develop/public/data/ticks_BTC_4h/1684800000000-1000.json) into your local public directory such `~/my-project/public/data/1684800000000-1000.json`
+- Assets ( css & svg icons ) are not part of the published lib ( yet ), you
+  can [download it here](https://github.com/dmidz/tickschart/tree/develop/public/tickschart/assets) to your local public directory
+( and override it in your own css )

 ### Vanilla JS